rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 mio = "0.0.1"
 ```

+> **Note**: When a package is published, only dev-dependencies that specify a
+> `version` will be included in the published crate.
+For most use cases,
+> dev-dependencies are not needed when published, though some users (like OS
+> packagers) may want to run tests within a crate, so providing a `version` if
+> possible can still be beneficial.

 ### Build dependencies

 You can depend on other Cargo-based crates for use in your build scripts.